Abdallah-Abdelrahman/Resume-Reader-ai/README.md

 ## How to use:

-The application assumes there's a `6.pdf` in your project tree, feel free to change that.</b>
+The application assumes there's a `cv.pdf` in your project tree, feel free to change that.</b>
 run ` GOOGLE_API_KEY=<your-api-key> python3 main.py` then you'll have your prompt initialized, you can ask the AI anyhting about the provided resume.